treytMSFT/sql-docs/docs/relational-databases/databases/add-persisted-log-buffer.md

 );
 ```

-The log file on the DAX volume will be sized at 20 megabytes regardless of the size specified with the `ALTER DATABASE ADD LOG FILE` command.
+The log buffer file on the DAX volume will be sized at 20 megabytes regardless of the size specified with the `ALTER DATABASE ADD LOG FILE` command.

-## Remove a persisted log buffer from a database
+## Remove a persistent log buffer from a database

+To safely remove a persistent log buffer, the database must be placed in single user mode in order to drain the persistent log buffer.

+When you remove a persistent log buffer, the log buffer file on disk is deleted.

 The syntax differs depending on the version of [!INCLUDE[ssnoversion-md](../../includes/ssnoversion-md.md)].

-To safely remove a persisted log buffer, the database must be placed in single user mode in order to drain the persisted log buffer.

-When you remove a persisted log buffer, the log file on disk is deleted.

-### Remove persisted log file in [!INCLUDE[sssql17-md](../../includes/sssql17-md.md)] and later
+### Remove persistent log buffer in [!INCLUDE[sssql17-md](../../includes/sssql17-md.md)] and later

 ```sql
 ALTER DATABASE [DB] SET PERSISTENT_LOG_BUFFER = OFF;